ko1/astv/README.md

 ## Inputs
 - Ruby source (parsed in the browser via Ruby.wasm + Prism)
-- JSON (AST object) pasted manually

 ## Initial Load Behavior
 - If URL has `?p=...`, its value is inserted into the Ruby editor.
 - Otherwise the sample Ruby code is used.
-- After the editor is populated, Ruby -> AST is executed automatically.
+- Rendering is triggered manually (Render button or shortcut).

 ## Core Behavior
-- Ruby input -> `Prism.parse` -> JSON -> Tree
+- Ruby input -> `Prism.parse` -> JSON -> Tree/JSON
 - Text tab shows `result.value.inspect`
 - Tree tab shows a compact node graph
+- JSON tab shows formatted JSON

 ## Node Rules
 - A node is an object that has a `type` key.